idaholab/civet_example_recipes/README.md

 These would be triggered on the repo `github.com/gituser/gitrepo` and would test MOOSE.
 To test another repo you would change the `APPLICATION_REPO` in the `.cfg` files.

-It sets up 3 basic recipes.
+It sets up 4 basic recipes.

+1. `recipes/Basic.cfg`: Just runs a very basic command.
+For example, on `moosebuild.org` we run a `Pre check` that does some simple checks for code formatting, ticket reference, etc. This would automatically be triggered on pull requests and pushes to the `devel` branch.
-1. `recipes/Test.cfg`: Fetches MOOSE, builds it, and runs through various tests.
+2. `recipes/Test.cfg`: Fetches MOOSE, builds it, and runs through various tests.
 This would automatically be triggered on pull requests and pushes to the `devel` branch.
+It would not run unless `Basic` passed.
-2. `recipes/Merge.cfg`: Triggered on a push to the `devel` branch.
+3. `recipes/Merge.cfg`: Triggered on a push to the `devel` branch.
 Typically after a pull request has been accepted.
 This does the actual merge from the `devel` branch to the `master` branch but only if `Test` passes.
-3. `recipes/Valgrind.cfg`: Tests MOOSE with valgrind.
+4. `recipes/Valgrind.cfg`: Tests MOOSE with valgrind.
 This would automatically be triggered on pushes to the `master` branch.
 Typically after a succesfull `Merge`.
   Additionally, this can be manually added to pull requests.
+If added to a pull request then it would only run if `Basic` passed.

 See `Recipe_Template.cfg` for a list of available options in the recipe file.